GemCarbo is named after the chemotherapy drugs used in the course of the treatment. They are:

 - aching joints or muscles.

-If the symptoms are severe or don’t improve after 24 hours, contact the hospital.
+Contact the hospital if your symptoms are severe or do not improve after 24 hours.

 Pain along the vein

 This treatment can cause pain at the place where the injection is given.
 It can also cause pain along the vein.
 If you feel any pain, tell your nurse or doctor straight away.
 They will check the site.
 They may give the drug more slowly or flush it through with more fluid to reduce pain.

 You may feel mildly breathless soon after you have gemcitabine.
 This usually gets better by itself but if this happens let your nurse or doctor know.